Laserfiche/lf-repository-api-client-java/README.md

 ### Build, Test, and Package

-Since we use Maven, any Mavan command should work properly.
+Since we use Maven, any Maven command should work properly.
 You can also take a look at the workflow file (`./workflow/main.yml`) for quick reference.